calebglawson/baquet/README.md

 A library to make analyzing associations between Twitter users easier for humans.

 ## Easy Start Guide
-Get a Twitter API key and generate your tokens, set them in `config.json` in your project's working directory.
+Get a Twitter API key and copy your tokens to `config.json` in your project's working directory.

 ```
 from baquet.user import User